microsoft/debug-adapter-protocol/specification.md

    * Indicates whether this frame can be restarted with the `restart` request.
    * Clients should only use this if the debug adapter supports the `restart`
    * request and the corresponding capability `supportsRestartRequest` is true.
+   * If a debug adapter has this capability, then `canRestart` defaults to
+   * `true` if the property is absent.
    */
   canRestart?: boolean;